galenbunting/Reading-Machines/2019-03-20-bibliographic-text-COMPUTATIONAL1.md

 We are surrounded by texts, visible and invisible.
 The texts for this week speak to this intertextuality which is embedded throughout our world, by design.
 Not only text, but code (which may be read as a kind of text) constitutes the scripts which allow our smartphones, our fire alarms, and our computers to continue functioning.
-These texts all invite us to consider how these texts capture both us and the media forms which we interact with, from
+These texts all invite us to consider how these texts capture both us and the media forms which we interact with, and how we can continue to remain aware of our interactions with and through such texts.

 Denis Tenen discusses how "code equals code" in "Computational Poetics: An Introduction" and "Metaphor Machines."
 Tenen describes the interconnected code of the fire alarm in his house, which in turn is governed by the U.S. National Fire Alarm Code: